This is a documentary

 … I am an American.
 My school was the streets of New York City, my frame of reference was George Washington and John Wayne.
 But I was a child, and a child uses what he sees, there's nothing else to use.
 And you are formed by what you see and the choices you have to make and you discover what it means to be black in New York, and then throughout the entire country.
 I know how you watch as you grow older — and this is not a figure of speech — the corpses of your brothers and sisters pile up around you.
 And not for anything they have done.
 They were too young to have done anything.
 But what one does realise is that, when you try to stand up and look the world in the face like you have a right to be here, you have attacked the entire power structure of the Western world.1

 In his interviews and speeches he always seemed to have a firm grip on the problem; it was the concrete plan for a solution that would decline to suggest.
 Malcolm drew crowds because of his invigorating and inspiring calls to action.
 I suspect that Baldwin drew crowds because of his ability to compassionately relate to the problems people faced on a daily basis, and to help articulate the emotions that were swirling beneath the surface of their lives.
-As a firebrand he did have his moments, however, and there is a wonderful moment in the film where he makes an impassioned response to a white professor's suggestion that he can basically choose to ignore racism in his life if he so chooses:
+As a firebrand he did have his moments, however, and there is a wonderful moment in the film where he makes an impassioned response to a white professor's suggestion that he can basically choose to ignore racism in his life if he wishes to:

 I don't know what most white people in this country feel, I can only infer what they feel from the state of their institutions.
 I don't know whether white Christians hate negroes or not, but I know that we have a Christian church that is white and a Christian church that is black [ … ] it means that I cannot afford to trust most white Christians, and I certainly cannot trust the Christian church.
 I don't know whether the labor unions and their bosses hate me, that doesn't matter, but I know that I'm not in their unions.
 I don't know whether the real estate lobby has anything against black people, but I know they keep me in the ghetto! [ … ] Now this is the evidence, and you want me to make an act of faith, risking my self, my wife, my sister, my children, on some idealism which you assure me exists in America, and which I have never seen?2